PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Allophylus'

-    Retrieving data for taxon 'Alseis'

-    Retrieving data for taxon 'Amaioua'

-    Retrieving data for taxon 'Amanoa'

     Retrieving data for taxon 'Ampelocera'

-    Retrieving data for taxon 'Amphilophium'

-    Retrieving data for taxon 'Amyris'

-    Retrieving data for taxon 'Anacardium'

     Retrieving data for taxon 'Anemopaegma'

     Retrieving data for taxon 'Annona'

-    Retrieving data for taxon 'Anredera'

-    Retrieving data for taxon 'Apeiba'

-    Retrieving data for taxon 'Aralia'

-    Retrieving data for taxon 'Ardisia'

     Retrieving data for taxon 'Aristolochia'